-AT works with schools, mana whenua. mātāwaka and community groups to assist young drivers with the Graduated Driver Licensing System (GLS), to increase road safety awareness and promote active travel and public transport use.
-We also highlight the risks of driver distraction and advocate for the use of child restraints is designed to increase road safety awareness, active travel and public transport use by school students to lower speed around schools and to improve safety for walking and cycling to school, AT delivered 749 Travelwise activities including 49 cycling workshops, 51 scooter training sessions and 30 rural school engagements.
+AT works with schools, mana whenua, mātāwaka and community groups to assist young drivers with the Graduated Driver Licensing System (GLS), to increase road safety awareness, and promote active travel and public transport use.
+We also highlight the risks of driver distraction and advocate for the use of child restraints.

-Over the last year AT has delivered 729 road safety initiatives, including community-based interventions, checknoints with N7 Police and regional campaigns and excluding Travelwise, Safe Scootering, Safe Cycling, Walking School Bus and Safe Speeds project interventions or Te
+Over the last year AT has delivered 729 road safety initiatives, including community-based interventions, checkpoints with NZ Police and regional campaigns and Travelwise, Safe Scootering, Safe Cycling, Walking School Bus and Safe Speeds project interventions or Te Ara Haepapa.